5 SMART WAYS TO CUT WAREHOUSE COSTS IN OMNICHANNEL RETAILING

 Many warehouse managers neglect savings from inbound flows.
 For instance, look to make savings on equipment that could be used for receiving and put-away, ensuring an efficient process from inbound trailers to storage location.
 Work with your suppliers to get an ASN in advance.
 Also work with statistical models for inbound audits to learn which suppliers need extra attention.

 Use the information about buying patterns you get from a smart WMS to effectively plan and forecast.
 Using the right tools can help you reach up to 95% forecasting accuracy.
 Combine historical data and calendar data such as holidays and school terms.
-This will give you additional insight how to plan your resources in the best possible way.
+This will give you additional insight into how to plan your resources in the best possible way.
 In addition, your WMS can provide information about products often bought together, so that they can be placed close together.

 Implementing the right WMS simplifies all the above activities.
 This will give you faster processes, greater inventory reliability, error reduction and a better returns process.
 The result is greater internal efficiency, improved traceability and a lot more simplicity for everyone concerned in the logistics process.